 Dwight D. Eisenhower and his wife, Mamie, purchased a farm outside Gettysburg, Pennsylvania, and after a two-term presidency from 1953 to 1961, the Eisenhowers returned to the farm in 1961.
-President Eisenhower passed away in 1969 at the age of 78, while Mrs. Eisenhower lived on the farm until 1979, when she kicked the bucket.
+President Eisenhower passed away in 1969 at the age of 78, while Mrs. Eisenhower lived on the farm until 1979, when she passed as well.

 The park was designated a National Historic Site by the National Park Service in 1980, educating visitors on Eisenhower’s farm and life.
 Because the site has limited parking, visitors must purchase shuttle permits and organize tours at the Gettysburg Visitor Center.
 Visitors can take in the same scenery and picturesque views that prompted Dwight and Mamie Eisenhower to buy their Gettysburg property.

 You can also take a tour of the farm and its surroundings.

 |Animals to see||Chipmunks, squirrels, deer, red fox|

 The First State National Historical Park has four locations in Pennsylvania and Delaware.
 The Woodlawn Tract covers over 1,100 acres in northern Delaware and southern Pennsylvania.

 The park, which is next to Brandywine State Park, has hiking and horseback trails and historic Quaker homes.

 5. Fort Necessity National Battlefield

 |Fort Necessity National Battlefield|

 |Attraction to see||Great Meadow, Braddock’s grave|